docsforadobe/after-effects-scripting-guide/docs/other/textdocument.rst

 **Description**

-Restores the default text paragraph characteristics in the Paragraph panel.
+Restores all paragraphs in the Text layer to the default text paragraph characteristics in the Paragraph panel.

 **Parameters**